Biopharmaceutical: Commercialization

 When a new biopharmaceutical is developed, the company will typically apply for a patent, which is a grant to exclusive manufacturing rights.
 This is the primary means by which the drug developer can recover the investment cost for development of the biopharmaceutical.
 The patent laws in the United States and Europe differ somewhat on the requirements for a patent, with the European requirements perceived as more difficult to satisfy.
 The total number of patents granted for biopharmaceuticals has risen significantly since the 1970s.
 In 1978 the total patents granted was 30.
 This had climbed to 15,600 in 1995, and by 2001 there were 34,527 patent applications.
-In 2012 the US had the highest IP (Intellectual Property) generation within the biopharmaceutical industry, generating 37 percent of the total number of granted patents worldwide; however, there is still a large margin for growth and innovation within the industry.
-Revisions to the current IP system to ensure greater reliability for R&D (research and development) investments is a prominent topic of debate in the US as well.
 Blood products and other human-derived biologics such as breast milk have highly regulated or very hard-to-access markets; therefore, customers generally face a supply shortage for these products.
 Institutions housing these biologics, designated as 'banks', often cannot distribute their product to customers effectively.
 Conversely, banks for reproductive cells are much more widespread and available due to the ease with which spermatozoa and egg cells can be used for fertility treatment.